coupergateway/couper-examples/oauth2-client-credentials/README.md

 {"foo":1}
 ```

-We do not see any entries for a token request in the log, because Couper already has a valid token.
+we do not see any entries for a token request in the log, because Couper already has a valid token.

 But if we wait for more than 10 seconds, the token is expired and again we see five log entries containing the request for a new token.